MCUB

-Coiled-coil domain containing 109B (CCDC109B) is a potential calcium uniporter protein found in the membrane of human cells and is encoded by the CCDC109B gene.
+Coiled-coil domain containing 109B (CCDC109B) is a potential calcium uniporter protein found in the membrane of human cells and is encoded by the MCUB gene.
 While CCDC109B is a transmembrane protein it is unclear if it is located within the cell membrane or mitochondrial membrane.

 Gene information

 CCDC109B is located at 4q25 and is 128,520 base pairs in length.
 CCDC109B contains eight exons and is located on the positive strand of chromosome four.
 CCDC109B has nine transcript variants due to alternative splicing.
 The unspliced version of this gene is the longest and most common variant found in human cells and is 1298 base pairs in length.

 Location of CCDC109B gene on Chromosome 4.

 Protein information

 When translated, the CCDC109B protein is composed of 336 amino acids and has a molecular weight of 39.1 kDa.
 The 3' end of this protein is highly conserved and contains domains crucial for protein function.